bet365 Gold Cup Preview, Tips, Runners & Trends (Jump Finale)

 ❌ The worst performing factor that has failed to produce a single winner is when runners had recorded 2 career non-finishes, when backing these, the trend shows a record of 0-80.

-The race is open to both sexes, with the Male runners having produced a total of 20 winners from a total of 345 runners, whilst the Female runners have produced 0 winners from a total of 3 runners.
+The race is open to both sexes, with male runners having produced a total of 20 winners from a total of 345 runners, while female runners have produced 0 winners from a total of 3 runners.

 These are the stallions whose offspring have not produced a winner of the bet365 Gold Cup despite multiple attempts: